hashicorp/terraform-provider-tfe/website/docs/d/current_user.html.markdown

 # Data Source: tfe_current_user

 Use this data source to get information about the current user associated with the API token used to configure the provider.
+When authenticated with a team or organization token, HCP Terraform returns a synthetic service user rather than a real user account, so attributes like `email` and `username` will not reflect a real person.

 ## Example Usage